nnienaber2/conduct/README.md

 ### That seems like great power!
 What about the great responsibility?

 That's easy: just be responsible.
-Follow our [Code of Conduct](CODE_OF_CONDUCT.md), and help us maintain a respectful environment for all contributors.
+We require all Users to follow [The Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct), and help us maintain a respectful environment for all contributors.

 #### There are a few things you should _not_ post in this repository: